-4.6 The parish has a number of excellent community facilities which are sources of employment.
+187. The parish has a number of excellent community facilities (Schedule of Community Facilities (Supporting Document BEA5)). which are sources of employment.
 These include the Primary School, Village and Memorial Halls, Iden Green Pavilion, the St George's Club and Benenden Pre-School.
 Other facilities include: bowling green, the village green, the recreation grounds, the scout hut and children's play areas in Benenden and Iden Green, St George's Church, the Catholic Chapel and the Congregational Church in Iden Green (see Figs. 44 & 45).

-Fig. 44 Community Facilities in Benenden.
+Figure 44 Community Facilities in Benenden.

-4.6.1 The facilities maintain the social fabric of the community, with many of the facilities being available for hire.
-These existing well-used facilities need to be maintained and enhanced to continue their contribution to the local economy and the health and wellbeing of the community.
+188. The facilities maintain the social fabric of the community, with many of the facilities being available for hire.
+These existing well-used facilities need to be maintained and enhanced (TWBC Pre-SLP Policy ED 12) to continue their contribution to the local economy and the health and wellbeing of the community.

-Fig. 45 Community Facilities in Iden Green.
+Figure 45 Community Facilities in Iden Green.